TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 #### Global tool configurations

- <ins>**--> In a way, it standardises the environment across all builds and projects. **</ins>
+ <ins> **--> In a way, it standardises the environment across all builds and projects.** </ins>

 </br>

- > Eliminates the need of manually configuring specific runtime versions for each of them separately._
+ > Eliminates the need of manually configuring specific runtime versions.

 </br>